 He has starred in different reality shows and movies.
 In addition to this, he became the first-ever male to pose naked for PETA (People for the Ethical Treatment of Animals).

-He is somewhat of an American diplomat to North Korean.
+He is somewhat of an American diplomat to North Korea.
 He joined hands with a North Korean company known as Pot Coin.

 Furthermore, he has released two autobiographies.